A Heteroskedasticity-Robust Overidentifying Restriction Test with High-Dimensional Covariates: Empirical Example

 \section{Empirical Example}

-To illustrate the usefulness of the proposed test with high-dimensional data, we revisit the empirical analysis of the effect of trade on economic growth (\citealp{frankel1999does}, FR99 hereafter). \cite{fan2018nonparametric} searched for instruments (all geographical variables) following the celebrated gravity theory of trade.
+To illustrate the usefulness of the proposed test with high-dimensional data, we revisit the empirical analysis of the effect of trade on economic growth (\citealp{frankel1999does}, FR99 hereafter). \cite{fan2018nonparametric} searched for instruments from all geographical variables following the celebrated gravity theory of trade.
 In this paper, we update all data to 2018 and expand the set of IVs from \citet{fan2018nonparametric} to include potentially invalid IVs from World Bank economic data.
-Following the literature, the outcome $Y$ is the logarithm of GDP.
-There are $n=159$ countries, and $p=p_z+p_x=58$, which includes (1) the constructed trade $\widehat{T}$ proposed by FR99 under the guidance of the gravity theory of trade, (2) the logarithms of population $X_1$ and land area describing the sizes of the countries $X_2$ and (3) other covariates and candidate IVs concerning geographical characteristics, energy, the environment and natural resources, and business activity variables\footnote{$\hat{T}$, $X_1$ and $X_2$ are instruments and covariates that have been widely recognized in the literature since FR99.
-To make better comparisons to the literature, we do not penalize them in the Lasso problems, following the suggestions in \cite{belloni2014}.}.
-The outcome variable, the endogenous variable, the original FR99 covariates, and a subset of the baseline instruments used in \cite{fan2018nonparametric}, together with three additional and possibly invalid IVs, are summarized in Table \ref{tab:data}.
+Following the literature, the dependent variable $Y$ is the logarithm of GDP.
+There are $n=159$ countries, and $p=p_z+p_x=58$, which includes (1) the constructed trade $\widehat{T}$ proposed by FR99 under the guidance of the gravity theory of trade, (2) the logarithms of population $X_1$ and land area describing the sizes of the countries $X_2$ and (3) other covariates and candidate IVs concerning geographical characteristics, energy, the environment and natural resources, and business activities\footnote{$\hat{T}$, $X_1$ and $X_2$ are instruments and covariates that have been widely recognized in the literature since FR99.
+To make better comparisons to the literature, we do not penalize them in the Lasso problems, following the suggestions of \cite{belloni2014}.}.
+The dependent variable, the endogenous variable, the original FR99 covariates, and a subset of the baseline instruments used in \cite{fan2018nonparametric}, together with three additional and possibly invalid IVs, are summarized in Table \ref{tab:data} of the supplement's Section \ref{app:empt1}.
 We perform overidentification tests using this (sub)set of IVs.